notbobutah/SpotLight/README.md

 #### 10 am
+Built docker-compose to build and deploy all containers Added database DDL execution to create tables in fresh database on startup Added data loading to en2053  export POSTGRES_USER=postgres 2054  export POSTGRES_SERVER=172.18.0.2
+ 2055  export POSTGRES_PORT=5432
+ 2056  export POSTGRES_DB=postgres
+ 2057  export POSTGRES_PASSWORD=spotlight
-Built docker-compose to build and deploy all containers Added database DDL execution to create tables in fresh database on startup Added data loading to ensure that the diagram has working nodes in the database after fresh startup Worked on local kuberentes Rancher deployment to get the docker images to deploy into kubernetes cluster copied repo to Gitlab from GitHub to use their runners, problem with GitLab free tier account locked repository in read only mode
+sure that the diagram has working nodes in the database after fresh startup Worked on local kuberentes Rancher deployment to get the docker images to deploy into kubernetes cluster copied repo to Gitlab from GitHub to use their runners, problem with GitLab free tier account locked repository in read only mode